matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 The format of the aggregated value in the bundle depends on the relation type:

- * `m.annotation` aggregations provide the `type` of the relation event, the aggregation `key`, and the `count` of the number of annotations of that `type` and `key` which reference that event.
+ * `m.annotation` aggregations provide the `type` of the relation event, the aggregation `key`, the `origin_server_ts` of the first reaction to that event, and the `count` of the number of annotations of that `type` and `key` which reference that event.
- * `m.replace` relations do not appear in bundled aggregations at all, as they instead replace the original event returned to the client (returning the most recent version of that event).
+ * `m.replace` aggregations provide the most recent edited version of the event in the main event body, and then in the bundle itself there are keys for `event_id` (the id of the original event at the root of the sequence of edits).
+   `origin_server_ts` (for when it was edited) and `sender` for who did the edit.
+   This allows the client to identify the message as an edit.
  * `m.reference` list the `event_id` and event `type` of the events which reference that event.

+  XXX: shouldn't the origin_server_ts and sender of an edit event already tell you who sent it and when?
+Why do we also have it on the bundle data?

+  XXX: Does synapse send the most recent version of an edited event when bundling?

   XXX: An alternative approach could be to (also?) use a filter to specify/override how to aggregate custom relation types, which would then